 Division of Parks and Recreation honors employees

-The South Dakota Division of Parks and Recreation recently recognized several individuals for their work in the state parks system.
-The awards were made at the division’s fall meeting last week in Brookings.
+The South Dakota Division of Parks and Recreation recently recognized several individuals for their dedication and hard work in the state parks system.
+The awards were made at the division’s fall meeting earlier this month in Rapid City.

-The 2018 Seasonal Employee of the Year Award was given to Logan Hawkins, who has been employed at Palisades State Park near Garretson for the past four summers.
+The 2019 Seasonal Employee of the Year Award was given to Vern Nelson, who has been employed at Custer State Park for the past 10 summers.

 Archie and Marlys Remmers and Vern and JoDean Joy earned 2019 Volunteers of the Year awards.
 Both couples have spent the last ten years volunteering at West Bend Recreation Area east of Pierre.

 The Program Innovation Award went to the organizers of the Little Wings on the Prairie Butterfly Festival.
 The event highlights the importance of pollinators in our ecosystem and is a collaborative effort sponsored by South Dakota Game, Fish and Parks, U.S. Fish and Wildlife Service, U.S. Forest Service Fort Pierre National Grasslands, South Dakota State University Extension Office, Pheasants Forever, South Dakota Discovery Center, Prairie Potters Master Gardeners, Missal Honey, and Black Hills Parks and Forests Association.